fcecin/cth/README.md

 cth -i
 ```

-`cth -i` will compile all of the contracts: Antelope system contracts once, and DoH three times, one for each target: hgm, hg1, hg2.
+`cth -i` will compile all of the contracts: Antelope system contracts once, and DoH once for the 'test' (hg3/tc3) target.
 This takes a while, so just leave it running.
 After all drivers are installed, it will run all tests.

 Later, you can invoke it without `-i` and it will not recompile the contracts; just run tests.